The Real Cost of Smart Boards in SA (Load Shedding Included)

 Productivity during outages is completely unaffected.
 This is a point worth pausing on.
 In an office environment, load shedding already costs South African businesses billions of rands a year in lost productivity.
 A smart board adds to that loss.
 Every meeting, every training session, every presentation that depends on a powered screen is a productivity liability the moment the power goes out.
 A whiteboard removes that liability entirely.
 The meeting continues.
 The training continues.
 Work continues.

-Zero electricity consumption.
-A magnetic whiteboard draws no power.
+• Zero electricity consumption: A magnetic whiteboard draws no power.
 Ever.
-A smart board, particularly a large commercial display unit, draws significant wattage continuously, adding measurable cost to your monthly electricity bill over months and years.
-At current Eskom tariffs and with the trajectory those tariffs are on, this is not a trivial consideration.
+A smart board, particularly a large commercial display unit, draws significant wattage continuously, adding measurable cost to your monthly electricity bill over years.
+At current Eskom tariffs, this is an escalating operational budget item.

 When a smart board IS the right choice